 In 2008, FDA published guidance rejecting Congressional standards and limiting development of new CLIA-waived diagnostic tests for nearly a decade.
 In 2016, Congress responded by directing FDA to propose new policies in the form of updated guidance reinterpreting the meaning of “accurate” as part of 21st Century Cures.
 The law gives FDA until December 2017 to publish draft guidance, and until December 2018 to finalize that guidance following public comment.

-Listed below are articles or presentations related to how clinics are or may be impacted by health care reform proposals and legislation.
+Listed below are articles or presentations related to how centers are or may be impacted by health care reform proposals and legislation.